thomasboyt/pearl/packages/pearl/docs/tutorial.md

 ## Creating a sword

-We've seen how to render polygons using `PolygonRenderer`, and text using canvas drawing instructions.
+We've seen how to render boxes using `BoxRenderer`, and text using canvas drawing instructions.
 Now, for our sword, let's add a proper sword sprite, drawn by `SpriteRenderer`.
 The `SpriteRenderer` component simply renders a single sprite, while the `AnimationManager` can be used to add timed animations and multiple animation states to a component.

 To load our image, in `assets/sword.png`, we'll use Webpack's `url-loader` (already pre-configured) and Pearl's built-in assets loader.
 To start, we add the assets we want to preload to a new `assets` field on `createGame()`: